ABHAY

 New Delhi, Updated on Aug 22, 2025 13:07 IST

-In an exclusive interaction with Shiksha.com, Prof. Manindra Agrawal, Director of IIT Kanpur and Chairman of C3iHub, confirmed that the Indian Institutes of Technology are working together in a consortium to develop an open-source AI platform similar to ChatGPT.
+In an exclusive interaction with Shiksha.com, Prof. Manindra Agrawal, Director of IIT Kanpur and Chairman of C3iHub, confirmed that Indian Institutes of Technology are working together in a consortium to develop an open-source AI platform similar to ChatGPT.

-Five Groundbreaking Products Launched
+Five Important Products Launched

-The highlight of Connect 1.0 was the showcase of home-grown technologies spanning drones, surveillance, blockchain forensics, IoT compliance, and cyber threat intelligence:
+Highlight of Connect 1.0 was the showcase of home-grown technologies spanning drones, surveillance, blockchain forensics, IoT compliance, and cyber threat intelligence:

 Aerosys Aviation India Pvt.
 Ltd. launched the Eliminator Kamikaze Drone, designed for GPS-denied environments with autonomous precision strike capability.